lenovo-voice/THE-2020-PERSONALIZED-VOICE-TRIGGER-CHALLENGE-BASELINE-SYSTEM/README.md

 # THE 2020 PERSONALIZED VOICE TRIGGER CHALLENGE BASELINE SYSTEM

-This is the baseline system for PVTC2020 (https://www.pvtc2020.org).
+This is the baseline system for PVTC2020 which is a satellite event of ISCSLP2021(https://www.iscslp2021.org), for more information about the challenge and dataset you can visit the website https://www.pvtc2020.org.

 Our baseline method consists of a wake-up system and a speaker verification system.
 As shown in the figure below, we designed a two-pass approach to respond whenever the target speaker says the wake-up word.
 When the wake-up word detection system triggers, the speaker verification system starts to decide whether the audio segment that triggered the wake-up word detector is indeed spoken by the enrolled target speaker.